 10. Pop

 Pop music, short for popular, is designed for mass appeal.
 Pop music dominates the global charts with its catchy melodies and relatable lyrics.
-It seamlessly incorporates elements from various genres, making it a versatile and ever-evolving musical landscape that speaks to the hearts of diverse audiences.
+It seamlessly incorporates elements from various genres.

 11. Rock